stevehoover/RISC-V_MYTH_Workshop/README.md

 **Note** : As noted above in "HELP!!!" section, refer to this diagram only when stuck.
 Reverse-engineering this diagram will **not** help you finish faster, and we can tell whether you simply reverse-engineer it.

-*Right click and open image in new tab* to use your browser's zooming and to hover over assignment statements.
+*Ctrl-click* to use your browser's zooming and to hover over assignment statements.

 ![Complete CPU](tlv_lib/fullcore.svg)